NPR Privacy Notice for EU Users

 NPR processes your data in order to:

-- Manage, administer, promote, analyze and improve the Services and our communications, including measuring and analyzing user traffic and usage patterns.
+- Manage, administer, deliver, promote, analyze and improve the Services and our communications, including measuring and analyzing user traffic and usage patterns.

 - Respond to your questions or messages and fulfill your requests for services.